dani-capellan/pTB_LungRegionExtractor/README.md

     CUDA_VISIBLE_DEVICES=0 python process.py --csv dataset.csv --seg_model nnunet --output_folder ./RESULTS/mwe --fformat jpg
     ```

-- In the CSV, use the same column names as in the sample. `PatientID` string should be part of AP/LAT image filenames.
-Example: `ITA2-0326` -> `TB0_ITA2-0326-AP-20130116.jpg`
+- In the CSV, use the same column names as in the sample. `PatientID` string should be part of AP/LAT image filenames, followed by the CXR view/projection.
+Example: `ITA2-0326` -> `COH_ITA2-0326-AP-XXXX.jpg`

 - DO NOT name the input files with:
     - More than one underscore.
     - Only numbers.

     Otherwise, the process may raise a exception.
-Suggested file naming: <COHORT IDENTIFIER>_<CASE_IDENTIFIER>.<FORMAT>.
-Example: COH_001.jpg
+Suggested file naming: <COHORT IDENTIFIER>_<CASE_IDENTIFIER>-<CXR_VIEW>.<FORMAT>.
+Example: COH_001-AP.jpg

 ## Acknowledgements

 This work was supported by H2020-MSCA-RISE-2018 INNOVA4TB (EU) project (ID 823854) and ADVANCETB Cost Action (EU) project (ID CA21164).
 DCM’s PhD fellowship was supported by Universidad Politécnica de Madrid.

-Thanks also to [@cerradamartos](https://github.com/cerradamartos) for testing the code and reporting errors.
+Thanks also to [@cerradamartos](https://github.com/cerradamartos) and [@Nerio-Messino](https://github.com/Nerio-Messino) for testing the code and reporting errors.

 ## References